kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Address: 10.105.186.109
 ```

-This shows that we have a dns entry, which is the fqdn of our service along with it's ip address.
-Should this ip address change in the future then kubernetes DNS will get updated with the new ip address in real time.
+As you can see, we now have a dns record, which is the fqdn of our service along with it's ip address.
+Should this ip address change in the future then kubernetes DNS will automatically get updated with the new ip address straight away.

-Now let's try out our new dns entry:
+Now let's try out our new dns record:

 ```